JVital2013/goestools-win/README.md

 ### System Requirements
 - Windows Vista or newer (Windows 10 or newer recommended).
 - Microsoft Visual C++ Redistributable.
 You probably have it already, but if not you can get it [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
-The 2022 redistributable is recommended, but it will run with the 2019 version as well.
+The 2022 redistributable is recommended.
+If you have weird issues, try updating this first!
 - An RTL-SDR or AirSpy SDR with driver installed
 - Proper dish and amplifier for LRIT/HRIT reception